Charans97/flink/README.md

 Setup.

-    - Write a docker compose file for FlinkSQL, postgres, kafka, zookeeper, connect , and schema registry.
+ -Write a docker compose file for FlinkSQL, postgres, kafka, zookeeper, connect , and schema registry.
-    - Setup a datagen source connector with the schema defined in purchase-schema.avsc
+ -Setup a datagen source connector with the schema defined in purchase-schema.avsc.

 -purchase-schema.avsc